hippogriffin/woabelfast_summer_training/Ansible/Readme.md

 #### Exercise 2
 * Copy the Vagrantfile from exercise 1
-* Use Geerlingguy's Nginx module (from Ansible Galaxy) and create test site config on the proxy and web VMs (ensure host is listening on port 80)
+* Using Geerlingguy's Nginx module (from Ansible Galaxy):
   * https://galaxy.ansible.com/docs/mazer/examples.html#installing-roles
   * https://galaxy.ansible.com/geerlingguy/nginx/

+  Create a test proxy config on the `proxy` VM and a default site on the `web` VM (ensure hosts are listening on port 80)

-* Use Geerlingguy's Firewall role from Ansible galaxy to open up port 80 on the 'web' VM to allow traffic from 'proxy'
+* Using Geerlingguy's Firewall role (from Ansible Galaxy):
   * https://galaxy.ansible.com/geerlingguy/firewall/

-* Deploy nginx base index.html from the nginx role above.
+  Open up port 80 on the `web` VM to allow traffic from 'proxy'

+* Once Ansible config is complete, use vagrant to provision the Proxy and Web VMs
-* Create 'proxy' and 'web' VMs and test port 80 connectivity to 'web' from 'proxy' (curl for example)
+* Test port 80 connectivity to 'web' from 'proxy' (curl for example)
+* Add a local host entry to your Mac for example.com so you can view the site via a browser

 #### Exercise 3